Health and Safety Executive: Criticism

 Some of the criticism of HSE has been that its procedures are inadequate to protect safety.
 For example, the public enquiry by Lord Gill into the Stockline Plastics factory explosion criticised the HSE for "inadequate appreciation of the risks associated with buried LPG pipework…and a failure properly to carry out check visits".
 However, most criticism of the HSE is that their regulations are over-broad, suffocating, and part of a nanny state.
 The Daily Telegraph has claimed that the HSE is part of a "compensation culture," that it is undemocratic and unaccountable, and that its rules are costing jobs.

-However, the HSE denies this, saying that much of the criticism is misplaced because it relates to matters outside the HSE's remit.
+The HSE denies this, saying that much of the criticism is misplaced because it relates to matters outside the HSE's remit.
 The HSE also responded to criticism by publishing a "Myth of the Month" section on its website between 2007 and 2010, which it described as "exposing the various myths about 'health and safety'".
 This has become a political issue in the UK.
 The Lord Young report, published in October 2010, recommended various reforms aiming "to free businesses from unnecessary bureaucratic burdens and the fear of having to pay out unjustified damages claims and legal fees."